Axicon: Research

 In research at Physikalisch-Chemisches-Institut, Heidelberg, Germany, axicon lenses have been used in laser diagnostics of mechanical properties of thin films and solids by surface-wave spectroscopy.
 In these experiments, laser radiation is focused on the surfaces in a concentric ring.
 The laser pulse generates concentric surface acoustic waves, with amplitude that reaches a maximum in the center of the ring.
 This approach makes it possible to study mechanical properties of materials under extreme conditions.

 Axicons have been used by the research team at Beckman Laser Institute and Medical Clinic to focus a parallel beam into a beam with long focus depth and a highly confined lateral spot, to develop a novel optical coherence tomography (OCT) system.

 Inphase Technologies researchers use axicons in holographic data storage.
 Their goal is to determine the effects of axicons on the Fourier distribution of random binary data spectrum of a spatial light modulator (SLM).

-Prof. Wendell T. Hill, III's research group at the University of Maryland is focused on creating elements of atom optics, such as beam splitters and beam switches, out of hollow laser beams.
+Wendell T. Hill, III's research group at the University of Maryland is focused on creating elements of atom optics, such as beam splitters and beam switches, out of hollow laser beams.
 These beams, made using axicons, provide an ideal optical trap to channel cold atoms.

 An article published by the research team at St. Andrews University in the UK in the Sept.
 12 issue of Nature describes axicon use in optical tweezers, which are commonly used for manipulating microscopic particles such as cells and colloids.
 The tweezers use lasers with a Bessel beam profile produced by illuminating an axicon with a Gaussian beam, which can trap several particles along the beam's axis.